the-technat/dotfiles/README.md

 I use zsh on all my systems for concistency.
 There are three important files:

-- `.zshenv`: contains env vars that are loaded everywhere and don't change when reinvoked
+- `.zshenv`: contains env vars that are loaded everywhere (including homebrew env)
-- `.zprofile`: contains setup scripts that should only run once, usually tools that export env vars
+- `.zprofile`: contains setup scripts that should only run once (e.g scripts that modify PATH bluntly)
 - `.zshrc`: contains oh-my-zsh and aliases/functions that should be run on every shell invocation
+  - Should not mess with `PATH` or similar functions!
+  - Doesn't have to add completion for tools that already provide their completion via homebrew

 ## Devcontainers

 We skip SSH and Git configs when we can detect that dotfiles are installed in a devcontainer.
 Devcontainers usually bring their own integrated solution how to authenticate against Git that mostly also relies on the SSH config, so we'd have to either be very specific about which directives we manage or ensure they never conflict.